Trump suggests 'innocent' Kavanaugh should sue, blasts media for 'lies'

 Kavanaugh, predicted by Democrats during his confirmation process to be a hardline conservative, often sided with liberal justices during the Supreme Court's last term.
 Trump accused the media of trying to influence him.
 He also went on to say that Kavanaugh should go on the offensive, taking on the media for false statements.

-"Brett Kavanaugh should start suing people for liable [sic], or the Justice Department should come to his rescue.
+"Brett Kavanaugh should start suing people for libel, or the Justice Department should come to his rescue.
 The lies being told about him are unbelievable.
 False Accusations without recrimination.
 When does it stop?
 They are trying to influence his opinions.
 Can’t let that happen!"

 CLICK HERE TO GET THE FOX NEWS APP